Best Emergency Radios

 Impressive, that is the best way to describe this device.
 Even though it did not secure the top spot, if Eton did not exist, then this would be the king of emergency radios; that is for sure.

-- Backed up by a one-year warranty
+Backed by Midland’s one-year warranty

 Midland added an NOAA weather band receiver that features all seven channels for emergency messages, weather alerts and forecasts.
 In addition, the AM/FM receiver allows you to listen and tune-in to your favorite radio stations.